Codearte/gradle-nexus-staging-plugin/README.md

 into the configuration closure as `stagingProfileId`.

 It has to be mentioned that calling Nexus REST API ends immediately, but the closing operation takes a moment, so to make it possible to call
-`closeRepository promoteRepository` together there is a built-in retry mechanism.
+`closeRepository promoteRepository` together (or `closeAndPromoteRepository`) there is a built-in retry mechanism.

 ## Configuration